 How to Contribute Money to a Roth IRA Even if You Have a High Income

-Here’s a simple plan that may help a person tuck away a little money and go tax free.
-Especially now that tax laws changed for 2020, it becomes even more important to go tax free.
-And, there is a hidden benefit for older folks and people with a higher income.
+Here’s a simple plan that may help any person go tax free with a Roth, regardless of income.
+Plus, there is a hidden benefit for older folks and people with a higher income.
 So let’s dive in.

 Similar to a back-door Roth conversion, but better

 You may have heard of the back-door Roth Conversion which is a horrible name, for reasons I’ll discuss below.
-So instead of that name, we’re going to call it the “Any Wealthy-Woman’s Roth Contribution.”
-Does it only work for women?
-Of course not, nor does it only work for wealthy folks, but it is particularly good for folks who will live a long time, and wealthy women tend to be in that demographic.
-But I digress.
+So instead of that name, we’re going to call it the “Any Wealthy-Person’s Roth Contribution.”
+Does it only work for the wealthy?
+Of course not!
+But it is particularly good for folks who will live a long time, and wealthy women tend to have longlives!

 Let’s talk about how it works.
 This diagram shows the process pretty clearly.
 You may do either or both parts, and each one is a different financial planning consideration.